 This flag is set on a zero-to-one transition of the DFLL Out Of Bounds bit in the Status register (PCLKSR.DFLLOOB) and will generate an interrupt request if INTENSET.DFLLOOB is one.
-Writing a zero to this bit has no effect.

 Writing a one to this bit clears the DFLL Out Of Bounds interrupt flag.